Liviu Cangeopol

 Liviu Cangeopol (born March 28, 1954) is a Romanian writer, journalist, and political analyst.

 Biography

-Born in Iași, Liviu Cangeopol studied Languages and Literature at the Alexandru Ioan Cuza University in his home town and Accounting and Business Administration in New York City and Atlanta.
+Born in Iași, Liviu Cangeopol studied Languages and Literature at the University of Iași and Accounting and Business Administration in New York City and Atlanta.
 He made his writing debut in Dialog Magazine (1978).
 Cangeopol published his anti-communist book while living under the Romanian Communist Regime (this was an extremely dangerous and rare act, at the time).
 The book, titled What Else Could Be Said – Free Discussions in an Occupied Country (1989—Agora-USA, 1990—Minerva Publishing House, 2000—Nemira Publishing House) was co-authored with Dan Petrescu.